 Internships are for a duration of 4 to 6 weeks.
 As an intern, your work will be largely determined by contemporary engagements of the organization.
 We will factor in any areas of interest that you communicate to us beforehand.
 The work is expected to go beyond legal research and writing, and will likely include activism and aspects of legal education.

-We do not accept applications from first year undergraduate students.
-An intern will have to apply at least 3 months in advance of the proposed date of work, providing the following information in the application.
-Mail to Deeptha Rao at firstname.lastname@example.org with subject heading “Application for Internship”, providing the following information:
+We do not accept applications from first or second year undergraduate students.
+An intern will have to apply at least 2 months in advance of the proposed date of work, providing the following information in the application.
+Subsequently, the Internship coordinator will respond one month before the stated starting date.
+Mail to Manavi Atri at email@example.com with subject heading “Application for Internship”, providing the following information: